• CLASSIC IWINDSURF

 the highest 1/10 of the wave spectrum.

-this evening, will slowly move across the ohio valley thursday and
+across the ohio valley and mid-atlantic region thursday night

 lake ontario open waters from the niagara river to sodus bay-